-- 1. Group 1 and 2 buildings shall use sloped roofs, recommended min.
-3:12.
-Approval is required for slopes over 4:12. - 2.
+- 1. Group 1 and 2 buildings shall use sloped roofs, min.
+3:12. - 2.
 Low-sloped roofs are allowed for larger structures or to match existing conditions on renovation projects.
-Minimal-sloped roofs may also be used for Group 3 facilities in high-visibility areas.
-The minimum slope for metal roofs is 1:12, and the minimum slope for membrane roofs is 0.5:12. - 3.
-Group 4 facilities shall use 4:12 to 6:12 roof slopes. - 4.
-Ensure adequate drainage and connect to the subsurface rain collection system where available. - 5.
-Provide roof slopes to accommodate solar photovoltaic, solar thermal, passive systems and daylighting when applicable following UFC 1-200-02.

-6. Provide underlayments as required for the roofing type as directed by the UFC.
+Minimal-sloped roofs may also be used for Group 3 facilities in high-visibility areas. - 3.
+Ensure adequate drainage and connect to the subsurface rain collection system where available. - 4.
+Provide roof slopes to accommodate solar photovoltaic, solar thermal, passive systems and daylighting when applicable following UFC 1-200-02. - 5.
+Provide underlayments as required for the roofing type as directed by the UFC.